 The cruise ships going to and from Seward, Alaska travel through Resurrection Bay, which a small section of the park borders.
 However, those people who really want to experience Kenai Fjords should plan to book a day cruise out of Seward.

-Katmai and Lake Clark National Park
+Katmai and Lake Clark National Parks

 These two parks are usually accessed by air but there is a water taxi to Katmai from King Salmon and private boat tours with bear viewing to the Pacific Coast of these national parks.
 Chinitna Bay and Redoubt Point in Lake Clark ar the usual destinations but Hallo Bay is also popular for coastal bear viewing.